 You may feel so frustrated with your psoriasis that you're ready to try anything.
 Be careful.
 Never let desperation make you gullible.

-SOURCES: Bruce E. Strober, MD, PhD.
-Associate Director of Dermatopharmacology, Department of Dermatology, New York University School of Medicine; Co-Director of the Psoriasis and Psoriatic Arthritis Center; consultant for Amgen, Biogen, Genentech, Fujisawa, and 3-M. Jeffrey M. Weinberg, MD, Director of the Clinical Research Center, St. Luke's-Roosevelt Hospital Center, New York City; Assistant Clinical Professor of Dermatology, Columbia University College of Physicians and Surgeons; consultant for Amgen and Genentech.
+SOURCES: Bruce E. Strober, MD, PhD. associate director of Dermatopharmacology, Department of Dermatology, New York University School of Medicine; co-director of the Psoriasis and Psoriatic Arthritis Center; consultant for Amgen, Biogen, Genentech, Fujisawa, NexGenix Pharmaceuticals Holdings, Inc., and 3-M. Jeffrey M. Weinberg, MD, director of the Clinical Research Center, St. Luke's-Roosevelt Hospital Center, New York City; assistant clinical professor of Dermatology, Columbia University College of Physicians and Surgeons; consultant for Amgen and Genentech.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases web site.
 American Academy of Dermatology web site.
 WebMD Medical Reference with Healthwise: "Psoriasis."
 American Academy of Dermatology, PsoriasisNet web site.
 National Psoriasis Foundation web site.
 Abel, E. "Dermatology III: Psoriaisis," ACP Medicine, April, 2005.